ozendorf/cilium/network-design.md

  * hubble cli is more powerfull than ui
 * network policy editor editor.cilium.io
 * grafana for policy verdict metrics and to follow if you have implemented all network policy (mismatch monitoring)
+* parses API protocols like HTTP, gRPC, and Kafka